 “All in good time, Rowle,” James hissed.
 “All in good time.”

 James jolted awake in his bed.
 He bolted upright, sweat layering his skin and his hair matted and sticking to his forehead in thick sweat.
-His chest was heaving as he panted, and his felt as if it were on fire.
-He pulled it abruptly in towards his chest and rubbed it with his other hand, breathing heavily.
+His chest was heaving as he panted, and his felt as if his wrist were on fire.
+He pulled it abruptly in toward his chest and rubbed it with his other hand, breathing heavily.
 His sudden panic upon waking up from his strange dream awoke Norah next to him.

 He continued to breathe heavily in fright.
 Pulling his knees up to his chest, he buried his face between them and shook his head as if he could hide himself from the dream.
 Norah etched closer to him and pressed her bare chest to the broad plane of his back, and she engulfed him in her arms.
 At her comforting touch, James fell into her embrace, his head moving to the crook of her neck.
 His breath was hot as he exhaled against her skin.

-"Tell me what's wrong," she soothed, running her fingers and untangling his matted hair.
-She knew part of the mess was from their love making before falling asleep for the night, but it was an even further disaster from his restless sleep.
+“Tell me what's wrong,” she soothed, running her fingers through and untangling his matted hair.
+She knew part of the mess was from their love-making before falling asleep for the night, but it was an even further disaster from his restless sleep.

 He quaked against her, and it took a few more words of encouragement from her before he finally spoke.
 “My dream,” he began.
 “It was...It was so strange.
 It wasn't a nightmare.
 Not really.
 The things I said, though, and the things he said.
 That's what made it like a nightmare.”